Weird Or What

 (sometimes marketed as William Shatner's Weird Or What

-) is a television series that explores the unexplained and the mysterious.
+) is a television series that ran for three seasons from 2010 to 2012.
 Hosted by William Shatner

 , the show's subject matter covers anything that is strange and does not have a proven scientific explanation.
 This includes the paranormal such as aliens, curses, ghosts, monsters, and conspiracy theories, as well as documented phenomena like medical mysteries, unexplained disappearances, superhuman feats, archaeological mysteries, and more.

 Typically, each episode showcases three stories.
 Sometimes there's a common theme connecting them, sometimes there isn't.
 Shatner opens each episode by briefly explaining the stories, then examines each of them.
 Shatner narrates a recreation of each event, sometimes with interviews with the actual people that were affected.
 The show then examines possible explanations for the event, occasionally with tests conducted by experts or the show itself to show if a theory is plausible or not.
 Ultimately though, because they are only theories and cannot be proven, the mystery is always left open, Shatner commenting that the tale is "weird, or what."